centreon/centreon-documentation/versioned_docs/version-22.10/releases/centreon-commercial-extensions.md

 #### Enhancements

-- [Viewer] Fixed status as font color for output widget.
+- [Viewer] Fixed an issue with the "status as font color" option in the Output widget.

 #### Bug fixes